agavrilov76/javazone2023-modules/README.md

 - Build a bundle with the maven assembly plugin, show how to run the app using the `module-path`
 - Create an executable distribution using `jlink`
 - Create a Docker container and run it
-- Summary of the code parts and the pain points
+- Be aware of:
+    - Use latest version of tooling
+    - Encapsulation rules are difficult
+    - Unit and integration test coverage is important
+    - Auto-modules don't work `jlink`
 - Q/A

 # Talk structure